Congenital torticollis is a birth defect in which the head becomes tilted at or soon after birth.

 Rotating the head and stretching the neck

-Sometimes injection of botulinum toxin
+Sometimes injections of botulinum toxin

 Treatment of torticollis caused by neck muscle injury includes rotating the head and stretching the neck.
 When torticollis is difficult to treat, doctors inject botulinum toxin into the stiffened neck muscle.
 The injections relax the stiff muscle.